 It is no secret that there is a lot to the Bible.
 Thousands of years of history, the law, the prophets, and the New Testament.
 It all works together to tell the story of creation and humanity.
 Yet, parts of it can be difficult to understand and apply correctly.
 God’s people down through the ages have endeavored to do so, and must continue.

-Shortly after that, He appeared to the eleven disciples, freshly resurrected from the dead, and “then He opened their minds to understand the Scriptures,” (Luke 24:45).
-It is no coincidence that some of these men, who received direct revelation from God the Son Himself, were the ones appointed to write the New Testament, and whose eyewitness accounts were used by other first century New Testament writers as primary source material.
+Shortly after that, He appeared to the eleven disciples, freshly resurrected from the dead.
+And “then He opened their minds to understand the Scriptures,” (Luke 24:45).
+It is no coincidence that some of these men, who received direct revelation from God the Son Himself, were appointed to write the New Testament.
+Furthermore, whose eyewitness accounts were used by other first century New Testament writers as primary source material.

 So what does all this mean?

-I’m so glad you asked!
-My premise above is that we as individual Christians as well as the church corporately, get ourselves in big trouble when we take our eyes off faithfulness to God’s word and instead allow shifting cultural morality, seeking the approval of others, and our own selfish desires, emotions and experiences to be our focus and the filter through which we think and prioritize our lives.
+We as individual Christians, as well as the church, get ourselves in big trouble when we take our eyes off faithfulness to God’s word and instead allow shifting cultural morality, seeking the approval of others, and our own selfish desires to be our focus and the filter through which we think and prioritize our lives.

-By uncovering the living and active word of God, we’ll see our lives transformed from the inside out, and by the kind intent of our Lord, His kingdom will be expanded for His glory and our eternal reward.
+By pursuing the living word of God, we’ll see our lives transformed from the inside out.
+And by the kind intent of our Lord, His kingdom will be expanded for His glory and our eternal reward.
 Isn’t that better than any other alternative?